StevenMccracken/feasy/README.md

   ```
 * Notes
   * `firstName` and `lastName` attributes will be saved as empty strings for the user information if they are not included in the request body
+  * `alphaCode` can only be acquired from authorized persons.
+This request parameter will not be required in the future

 **[⬆ back to top](#table-of-contents)**
 <a name="get-user"></a>